edgarpf/aws-cda-tips/README.md

 - SNS guarantee message delivery to SQS.

+- SNS send to endpoints a JSON document with parameters like Message, Signature, Subject, Type.

 - Topic names are limited to 256 characters.

 - The time period available for confirmation is 3 days.